-In the interest of transparency, we want to disclose how we select weather stations and gadgets, and how we test what we test on, and how we accept weather stations and gadgets for testing.
-Many review sites don’t actually test the products — they instead relying on customer reviews to form their opinions.
+In the interest of transparency, we want to disclose how we select weather stations and gadgets, test what we test on, and accept weather stations and gadgets for testing.
+Many review sites don’t actually test the products; they rely on customer reviews to form their opinions.
 We do things a bit differently.

 How We Select What to Test

-Weather stations and gadgets selected for testing meet our requirements for a standard feature set that we look for, and often for standout features.
+Weather gadgets selected for testing meet our requirements for a standard feature set that we look for and often for standout features.
 We do accept devices offered for testing from manufacturers.
 We do not accept monetary compensation in exchange for reviews from manufacturers.

 How We Select Products for our Roundups

-From time to time, it is necessary for us to include products that we have not had personal experience with.
+From time to time, we must include products we have not had personal experience with.
 These frequently appear in our product roundups.
 When these products are included, we rely on select reviews posted to retailer websites on Amazon and other sites.